 Safer storage: For at home firearm storage, it is widely recommended to store firearms locked and unloaded, store and lock ammunition separately from firearms, and ensure the key or lock combination is inaccessible to children and any person at elevated risk.

-Suicide is a growing public health crisis and firearms are among the most lethal and most commonly used suicide methods in the United States.
+Suicide is a public health crisis.
+Firearms are the most lethal and most commonly used suicide method in the United States.
 A multilevel approach for suicide prevention that addresses access to firearms can save lives.

-Our firearm suicide prevention model applies the social ecological model and focuses on four levels of intervention (societal, community, relationship, and individual) to reduce access to firearms by individuals when they are at an elevated risk for self-harm.
+There are effective, evidence-based interventions for firearm suicide prevention.
+Our approach organizes these interventions by applying the social ecological model.
+We focus on four levels of intervention (societal, community, relationship, and individual) to reduce access to firearms by individuals when they are at an elevated risk for suicide.

 Suicide by Firearm